 Sunday, 6 December 2009

-I was determined to see at least one Hindi film in a proper cinema hall.
-The last film I had seen at a cinema hall was Jodha Akbar.
+I am in India for some work and was determined to see at least one Hindi film in a proper cinema hall.
+The last film I had seen at a cinema hall was Jodha Akbar, more than a year ago.
 In Italy, where I live, Bollywood films are not released and I have to wait to come to India to see them in a cinema hall.
-Last week I was in Bangalore for work and one evening, after the work finished, I walked into the theater and I saw Kurbaan.
+Last week I was in Bangalore for work and one evening, after the work finished, I walked into the theatre and I saw Kurbaan.

 Even though I had read in some newspaper that this film has flopped, at least that particular day when I went to see it, the hall in Forum mall of Bangalore, was quite full.
 Perhaps it was a hit in Bangalore?

-Film: Given a chance, I wouldn’t like to see Kurbaan again, even though it did have lot of plus points, especially in terms of acting from the main actors.
+Given a chance, I would not like to see Qurbaan again, even though it did have lot of plus points, especially in terms of acting from the main actors.
 I liked all of them, especially Kareena Kapoor.
 She looks good and is great overall, even more in the emotional scenes.
-Saif, Vivek and veterans like Om Puri and Kirron Kher, all give credible performances.
+Saif, Vivek and veterans like Om Puri and Kirron Kher, they all have given credible performances.

 The plot of the film is tight, it is fast-paced, so the time does run very quickly.
 The music and the background score are lovely.
 "Shukran allah" song is my faviourite.
 Cinematography is wonderful and shots of the explosions and shootings are done like in Hollywood films.